 26th Annual ICSF Dinner Video - Courtesy of Hill Holliday

-We travelled to three local Boston schools to interview students, teacher and faculty about the the Inner-City Scholarship Fund and the impact it has on students like featured speaker, Jasselis.
+We travelled to three local Boston schools to interview students, teachers and administrators about the the Inner-City Scholarship Fund and the impact it has on students like the ICSF Gala featured speaker, Jasselis.

 CURE Epilepsy Annual Gala